s06-n/card-game-app/README.md

-# Project 1 - Higher or Lower
+# Higher or Lower Card Game

 Higher or Lower is a card game application created using React and based on the British TV programme "Play Your Cards Right".